Independence Day of Ukraine: Legal framework (1990–1992)

 On 16 July 1990, the Verkhovna Rada of the Ukrainian SSR adopted the Declaration of State Sovereignty of Ukraine, which initially led to 16 July being designated as Independence Day in Ukrainian law.
 After the Act of Declaration of Independence was proclaimed on 24 August 1991 and confirmed by the nationwide referendum on 1 December 1991, the holiday's date was moved to 24 August by a subsequent parliamentary decision in 1992.

 Traditions

 In 2013 the holiday was not particularly popular amongst the Ukrainian audience, in fact it was one of the least popular of the public holidays of Ukraine – only 12% considered it important or favorite.
 In 2021 this figure had grown to 37%.

-The Russian invasion of Ukraine that started on 24 February 2022, led to a reappraisal of the popularity of Independence Day in Ukraine.
+The Russian invasion of Ukraine that continued on 24 February 2022, led to a reappraisal of the popularity of Independence Day in Ukraine.
 A March 2024 study by the Kyiv International Institute of Sociology found that the popularity of Independence Day of Ukraine and Defenders Day had both almost more than doubled (from 37% to 64% and from 29% to 58%).

 Public opinion

 Public perception of Independence Day in Ukraine has shifted significantly over the decades.

 In a 2013 poll by the Razumkov Centre, 61% of respondents considered it a holiday, 30.4% saw it as "not a holiday, but an ordinary day off", and 6.1% believed it should be a working day.
 By 2021, a Kyiv International Institute of Sociology (KIIS) survey found that 37% of Ukrainians considered Independence Day their favourite or one of their favourite holidays.

 Following the full-scale Russian invasion in 2022, the same KIIS study in March 2024 recorded a sharp rise in popularity — 64% named it among their favourite holidays, alongside Defenders Day (58%).